 The male performance supplement industry is one of the shadiest parts of the supplement business.
 I don't know why the supplement industry does not police this themselves?
 They hardly never talk about this.
 They look the other way.

 While I'm sure some companies play by the rules, the fact so many companies have been caught adding prescription drugs, makes me not trust any of them.

 7. Tribulus Terrestris

-Tribulus terrestris is an herbal remedy often added to testosterone boosters and male performance supplements.
-In-spite of its popularity, I can't find good consensus tribulus actually works.
+Tribulus Terrestris is an herbal remedy often added to testosterone boosters and male performance supplements.
+In spite of its popularity, I can't find a good consensus Tribulus actually works.
 Oh sure, if you search you'll find some studies showing it words but other studies show it doesn't.
 And sometimes, the amount showing it works is less than other studies showing it doesn't work.
 What's up with that?

 8. Testosterone Boosters

-Like male performance supplements, I recommend tossing the all testosterone booster supplements under the bus.
+Like male performance supplements, I recommend tossing them all testosterone booster supplements under the bus.
 Why?
 Over the years, I've looked at many of these supplements including some of the most popular:

 - Ageless Male (click to see review)